reactjs/react.dev/content/docs/hooks-overview.md

 }
 ```

 When you call `useEffect`, you're telling React to run your "effect" function after flushing changes to the DOM.
-Effects are declared inside the component so they have access to its props and state.
+Effects are declared inside the component so they have access to its props and local variables.
 By default, React runs the effects after every render -- *including* the first render.
 (We'll talk more about how this compares to class lifecycles in [Using the Effect Hook](/docs/hooks-effect.html).)

 Effects may also optionally specify how to "clean up" after them by returning a function.
 For example, this component uses an effect to subscribe to a friend's online status, and cleans up by unsubscribing from it: